carlacch/Monopoly-project/README.md

     }
 ```

 The BoardGame() constructor is private so it can be instanciate only in the BoardGame class.
-With .NET static members are initialized immediately when the class is loaded for the first time so ```private static BoardGame instance = new BoardGame();``` guarantees thread safety.
+With .NET static members are initialized immediately when the class is loaded for the first time so ```private static BoardGame instance = new BoardGame()``` guarantees thread safety.

 ### Factory Method